 Go Apple-Picking in Julian

 Break out your fall scarves and boots for a day trip to this historic gold mining town that’s famous for its fall foliage and apple picking.
-There are a few U-pick farms to choose from, and after you’ve got a good haul you can head into downtown Julian to browse the cute little gift shops.
+There are a few U-pick farms to choose from in 2020, and after you’ve got a good haul you can head into downtown Julian to browse the cute little gift shops.

 Fall is a great time to visit San Diego.
 Most kids are back in school so popular attractions tend to be less busy, there are more rooms available at San Diego hotels, and the weather is almost always fabulous, with clear skies and comfortable temperatures.